Cafayate Northwest Argentina, Argentina Travel Guide

 Hostelworld is a good option for budget-friendly lodging.
 Smaller, centrally located guesthouses offer privacy and convenience.

-Cabañas or vacation rentals (apartments) are best for longer stays, with kitchen facilities and a home-like environment.
+Cabañas or vacation rentals (apartments) are most suitable for longer stays, with kitchen facilities and a home-an atmosphere like.

 Housed in a renovated colonial-style estancia, this property provides a look into historical architecture and an authentic local character alongside modern luxury.